Kylin-Network/kylin-web/README.md

 ## Project Overview

 Kylin Network aims to Build a Cross-chain Platform Empowering the Data Economy on Polkadot.
+It will be the Data Infrastructure for DeFi and Web 3.0 Powered by Polkadot.
 It offers any applications and blockchains (such as parachains and parathreads) instantaneous but reliable and valid on/off-chain market data and social data sources by leveraging the power of [Polkadot](https://polkadot.network/)/[Substrate](https://github.com/paritytech/substrate) Framework.

 ![img](https://lh6.googleusercontent.com/ivic3ZWaWxVVW0TEbFrCzrZTRp4rAXZWzilZ-BrGGolXNOazdjo1SAiogMlILXGrpiLSSXxezVF45ttrBD9PsfCQGQRzjrg6W2cOqv9s0Hy3wOMeIYYfLwIisO6MxyDBlA)